Introduction

 Hb levels can vary slightly from person to person due to factors such as age, gender, altitude, and pregnancy.
 However, a significant drop in Hb levels indicates anemia, and the severity classification based on Hb levels helps determine the appropriate course of treatment.

-Symptoms and Complications of Anemia Severity
+Anemia Severity Symptoms and Complications

 The severity of anemia symptoms and potential complications generally correlate with the degree of Hb deficiency.
-Mild anemia may cause subtle symptoms such as fatigue and pale skin, while moderate to severe anemia can lead to more pronounced symptoms such as shortness of breath, weakness, dizziness, and cognitive impairment.
+Mild anemia may cause subtle anemia symptoms such as fatigue and pale skin, while moderate to severe anemia can lead to more pronounced anemia symptoms such as shortness of breath, weakness, dizziness, and cognitive impairment.
 Severe anemia can also increase the risk of heart complications and other health problems.

 Treatment Considerations Based on Anemia Severity